 Original Music was composed and performed by Maria de los Angeles Esteves

 Master Engineer was Clark Salisbury.
-Graphic by Ping Khaw.
+Graphics by Ping Khaw-Sutherland.

 Interviews and writings by Jan Baross, Rita McDonagh, Hilda Bengston, Dawn Cottrell, Majorie Holland, Barbara Strasburger, Leslie Lischka, Teena Rodriguez, Tai Brown, Clara Welsch, Maria Pascu, Caroline Acuna-Guilartes, Monica Benson-Barros, Suzanne, Elizabeth, Joy, Michelle, Caroline, Monica, Jeannette, Nancy and Mira.

-To order a download of the entire program, visit MediaRites.org.
+To order a CD or download of the entire program, visit MediaRites Productions.

 And don't forget to visit the official Stage & Studio website.

 - Or you can subscribe to the podcast on iTunes so you don't have to miss a show.